-All trust funds/accounts and annuities are referred to the Chief of Eligibility and Payments for a decision of availability of the trust or determination of lump sum or monthly unearned income type for annuities.
-This includes living trusts, investment annuities and structured settlement annuities.
-The worker must obtain the trust/annuity document or agreement and any other verification pertaining to the trust/annuity before requesting a determination of availability or type of annuity.
+All trust funds/accounts are referred to the Chief of Eligibility and Payments for a decision of availability of the trust.
+This includes living trusts.
+The worker must obtain the trust document or agreement and any other verification pertaining to the trust before requesting a determination of availability.

-535.2.1 Trust and Annuity Referrals
+535.2.1 Trust Referrals

-All trust/annuity referrals must be sent through the Chief of Eligibility and Payments in Central Office with Form 6009.
-The Chief of Eligibility and Payments will evaluate the information submitted.
+All trust referrals must be sent through the Chief of Eligibility and Payments in Central Office with Form 6009.
+The Chief of Eligibility and Payments will evaluate the information submitted and forward the information to the DAG's office for evaluation.